 I think I could be forgiven for thinking at about 6.30 next morning that the chalet had been tightly wrapped in cottonwool.
 Only the deck railing was visible, and that just faintly.
 The slight breeze shifted the dense mist this way and that, but the rest of the world remained invisible.
-We had our breakfast in this grey cocoon, and gradually the surrounding trees appeared like pencil sketches on a grey canvas.
+We had our breakfast in this grey cocoon, and gradually the surrounding trees appeared like pencil sketches on a smudged canvas.
 We’d decided to drive down to the plain, and the kleinspan went ahead while I searched for photos.

 We found a large herd of Black Wildebeest and many Blesbok, and a group of four Fallow Deer.
 What a surprise.
 After these delays we caught up with Deryk, Elise and Claire to find Deryk looking very worried as Elise, white as a sheet, clutched a bleeding thumb and Claire wept with fitting sympathy.
 Car doors are notorious for squashing thumbs.
-We fed the lady some pain killers and an handful of very sweet winegums, and soon she was ready to carry on.
+We fed the lady some pain killers and a handful of very sweet winegums, and soon she was ready to carry on.

 The wind had come back with its friends and whipped around us without respite.
 The veld grass leaned at an acute angle and our clothes tugged at us as we tried to stand still.
-Photography was difficult in the high wind and poor light and cameras were little less than ornaments.
-A group of off-duty horses showed interest in this group of humans braving the elements, some Lechwe appeared and disappeared, and in the distance we spotted a few Springbuck and Zebras.
+Photography was difficult in the high wind and poor light and cameras were little more than ornaments.
+A group of off-duty horses showed interest in this group of humans braving the elements, some Lechwe appeared and disappeared, and in the distance we spotted a few Springbok and Zebras.
 Before too long it was time to retreat before the onslaught of nature and repair to the chalet for lunch and refreshments.

 Soon afterwards I waddled off down the track to look for photos in the now-improving light while Deryk and Elise made an assault upon the crown of Arendskop.
 I arrived back at the chalet in time to get some shots of Deryk on the brow of the eagle.
 By the time they’d returned to civilised levels the braai fire was emitting smoke and sparks, and the sun had disappeared behind the line of sandstone hills behind our chalet.
 The air cooled again, and soon another fire was happily warming us in the lounge.
 There was some talk of the morrow, but bed called early.